mario-gellrich-zhaw/scientific_programming_workshop/README.md

 # Project Setup & Workflow

 Below is a structured approach to guide this workshop.
-Adapt these steps to your specific requirements.

 Please use the sample data provided (car data), as this has been properly prepared.